loisemuthoni/portfolio/README.md

 - LOISE MUTHONI

 ## Description
-This is a school project that basically describes about me.
+This is a school project that basically describes about me and my interest.

 ## Set Up Instructions
 - Must have internet connection